Guest Blog by Dan Forbes, Founder of the Lead With Giants™ Community

 What other ways do you suggest we can keep the main thing the main thing?

-Bob Vanourek and Gregg Vanourek, father and son, are co-authors of and inspiring speakers on Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, winner of the 2013 International Book Award (Business: General).
-Like us on Facebook.
-Plus us on Google.
-Follow us on Twitter: @TripleCrownLead, @BobVanourek,@GVanourek.
-Sign up on our website to receive our newsletter and blog.
+Bob Vanourek and Gregg Vanourek, father and son, are co-authors of Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, winner of the International Book Awards.
+Follow us on Twitter: @TripleCrownLead, @GVanourek.